 San Antonio Parks

 Visit some of San Antonio’s 185+ parks and greenways this Spring Break.
 And, use the San Antonio Parks and Recreation Department’s cool Find a Park tool to be sure the park you’re going to visit has the amenities you need.
-And, don’t miss San Antonio’s newest (and maybe coolest!) park: Yanaguana Garden at Hemisfair Park (it has a splash pad!).
+And, don’t miss one of San Antonio’s coolest parks: Yanaguana Garden at Hemisfair Park (it has a splash pad!)

 Stars and Stripes Drive-in Theater